REB Signing Authority

 The REB is accountable for the REB review process and resulting decisions.
-To maintain consistence and accountability the Chair of the REB or his/her designate functions as the authorized signatory and assumes all signatory responsibility for official REB related correspondence and documentation.
+To maintain consistence and accountability, the Chair of the REB or their designate functions as the authorized signatory and assumes all signatory responsibility for official REB related correspondence and documentation.

 This policy applies to the Chair, members of the Research Office and/or administration, and REB.

 Answering to the highest body within the institution, the REB Chair will provide overall leadership and oversight for the REB, facilitate the REB review process and assume responsibility for signing all official documents related to REB review.
 REB oversight is maintained by the Chair even in instances where he/she has delegated signing authority.